California Certifies Groundbreaking Citizen Initiative Aimed at Reducing Plastics Waste

 “California cities, towns, and taxpayers are shouldering a whopping $428 million per year in costs to stop litter from becoming pollution that harms the environment, tourism, and other economic activity,” said Victoria Rome, California government affairs director, NRDC (Natural Resources Defense Council).
 “This ballot measure will reduce the amount of plastic trash that harms wildlife and communities.
 The measure will also protect our wallets from these staggering costs.”

 “This initiative presents an important economic opportunity for California.
-By leveraging our state’s innovative spirit, we can create a robust in-state recycling industry that will drive job creation and investment in our economy,” said Andy Wunder, E2’s Western States Advocate.
+By leveraging our state’s innovative spirit, we can create a robust in-state recycling industry that will drive job creation and investment in our economy,” said Andy Wunder, western states advocate for the national, nonpartisan business group E2 (Environmental Entrepreneurs).
 “Importantly, plastic pollution is an economic liability for important sectors of California’s economy, including our robust ocean and tourism economy.
 This initiative will not only drive economic development, but it will tackle the business risk presented by plastic waste head on.”

 “Plastics flooding into our oceans are a clear threat to marine life like whales, sea turtles, and fish and a burden on coastal communities forced to clean up the plastic waste washing up on our beaches every day,” said Dr. Geoff Shester, California Campaign Director and Senior Scientist for Oceana.
 “With this initiative we here in California can play a key role in tackling the plastics crisis by reducing the amount of single-use plastic allowed to be sold in our state.”